Bow Jubail

 The Bow Jubail was finally judged in 2022 as a ship within the meaning of the 1992 Civil Liability Convention.
 Consequently, the IOPC Funds (1992 Fund) were able to provide additional compensation beyond the shipowners' liability limit.

-To find out more
+Find out more

 Sea & Shore Technical Newsletter N°47, 2018-1 - CEDRE